SpamapS/gearhorn/README.rst

     {"topic": "officememos",
      "payload": "please go home early today."}

+Optionally one can add a 'unique' key to make use of Gearman's unique/coalescing features.
+Also the 'background' key can be used to set a truthy value, which will tell gearhorn not to wait for receivers before moving on to more messages.

 Would result in the worker sending a copy of the payload to the queues "officememos_bob" and "officememos_alice".